 8.1 Tencent may authorize any Sub-Processor to Process the Personal Data on its behalf provided that, where (and to the extent) required by Data Protection Laws, Tencent enters into a written agreement with the Sub-Processor containing terms which are substantially the same as those contained in this DPSA.
 Organisation hereby grants Tencent general written authorisation to engage such Sub-Processors listed at Third Party Information to Process Personal Data on its behalf, subject to the requirements of this clause 8.

-8.2 Tencent shall, to the extent the Personal Data Processed is EEA/UK Personal Data or where the laws of any other jurisdiction require such notification, inform Organisation by email (and via the Tencent Cloud Portal) of any intended changes concerning the addition or replacement of the Sub-Processors.
+8.2 Tencent shall, to the extent its processing of the Personal Data is subject to Data Protection Laws that require such notification, inform Organisation by email (and via the Tencent Cloud Portal) of any intended changes concerning the addition or replacement of the Sub-Processors.
 In such a case, Organisation will have fourteen (14) days from the date of receipt of the notice to approve or reject the change.
 In the event of no response from Organisation, the Sub-Processor will be deemed accepted.
 If Organisation rejects the replacement sub-processor, Tencent may terminate the Terms of Service with immediate effect on written notice to Organisation.

 8.3 In the event that Tencent engages a Sub-Processor for carrying out specific Processing activities on behalf of Organisation, where that Sub-Processor fails to fulfill its data protection obligations, Tencent will remain fully liable under the Data Protection Laws to Organisation for the performance of that Sub-Processor’s obligations.